Andrettin/Wyrmsun/readme.txt

 - Added an enormous number of new factions to populate historical Europe.
 - Grand strategy gold mine graphics have been reworked, and now have player color (by Jinn).
 - New ocean tile variations (by Jinn).
-- The Asa migration event chain (if followed to the end) now results in a unified Asa Tribe holding the whole conquered territory, only to be split later on.
+- The Asa migration event chain (if followed to the end) now results in a unified Asa Tribe holding the whole conquered territory.
 - Teuton settlements now have a different appearance if masonry is researched (graphics by Jinn).

 * Maps